sushmitavgopalan16/sush-website/content/authors/admin/_index.md

 ---
 authors:
 - admin
 bio: I'm a data scientist with a background in Economics and Computational Social Science.
-I like machine learning, network analysis, informative and pretty visualizations, flowers and books! :flower
+I like machine learning, network analysis, informative visualizations, flowers and books!

 education:
   courses:
   - course: M.A. in Computational Social Science